zambujo/editorials/README.md

 # Editorial Highlights

-Editorial highlights from Nature and Science Magazine.
+A collection of more than 10'000 editorial/research highlights from [Nature](https://www.nature.com) and [Science Magazine](https://science.sciencemag.org).

 ## License